sidd0066/sidd0066.github.io/README.md

 1) Creating the overlay hover effect on my homepage to display the view text for the user to click when hovering on the images.

-2) Trying to fix the spacing issue on my contact form where I have my full name and phone number input in columns on desktop and tablet.
+2) Trying to fix the spacing issue on my contact form where I have my full name and phone number input in columns on desktop and tablet which I was able to fix by giving one of the input a bigger margin at different breakpoints.

 Learning Outcomes: I would say one thing I learned when I created my web portfolio is how important it is to make sure that your website that is responsive for all screen sizes and functional on all browsers for all users.